rubensworks/article-privacy-decentralized/content/framework.md

 When a true negative is found for a source, this source is removed from the list of sources.
 Finally, the remaining list of sources is returned, which can be used by the query engine to execute the quad pattern query over.
-In this algorithm, the `Summary_Contains` also depends on the type of summary that is being used.
+In this algorithm, the `SummaryContains` also depends on the type of summary that is being used.
 [](#figure-query-execution) shows an example of how this source selection algorithm can be used in client-side query engines.

 <figure id="client-algorithm" class="listing">